 This week at Stockport tree services was a very busy one.
 We served a number of clients throughout Manchester this week, aided by the exceptionally warm and sunny weather for the time of year.
-We endeavored to give a top quality tree surgeon service to all our customers both old and new this week.
+We endeavoured to give a top quality tree surgeon service to all our customers both old and new this week.

 This week we encountered a lot of tree stumps in need of removal, some were removed via stump grinding.
-This involves bringing in a large machine to the garden in question and maneuvering it to the tree stump.
+This involves bringing in a large machine to the garden in question and manoeuvring it to the tree stump.
 The stump grinder is more of a stump chipper in reality.
 It powers a large wheel covered with chipping blades which chips pieces of the stump away.

 The machine removes the stump in layers of about an inch at a time, until it has ground out the entire root bowl well below the surface.
 The wood chippings that remain can be then left to safely rot down.

 Problem Tree Roots